COVID-si/SDF-filter/README.md

 # SDF Tools

 A collection of CLI tools for editing and filtering docking results made by CmDock or similar software.
+The SDF Tools Suite now supports unlimited file sizes.
+Support for CmZIP archives is planned, but has yet to be implemented.

 ## Build